vs-malishev/project-mybooks/README.md

 # Project MyReads: A Book Tracking App

-Application built and delivered as a part of Udacity React Nanodegree Course.
+An Application built and delivered as a part of Udacity React Nanodegree Course.

 ## Requirements
 * Node